siprix/FlutterPlugin/README.md

 ## Limitations

-Siprix doesn't provide VoIP services.
+Siprix doesn't provide VoIP services, but in the same time doesn't have backend limitations and can connect to any SIP (Server) PBX or make direct calls between clients.
 For testing app you need an account(s) credentials from a SIP service provider(s).
 Some features may be not supported by all SIP providers.

 Attached Siprix SDK works in trial mode and has limited call duration - it drops call after 60sec.